anittapm1708/whatsapp-chat-viewer/README.md

 A website that can convert an exported Whatsapp chat text file into a real Whatsapp conversation that could read this file and arrange the conversation in the way we see inside WhatsApp , so that we can read it easily like a conversation.

-A website that can convert an exported whatsapp chat text file into a real whatsapp conversation that could read this file and arrange the conversation in the way we see inside WhatsApp , so that we can read it easily like a conversation. your logs are not sent or stored any where
+Your logs are not sent or stored any where

 We have two types of chat conversations:
 1.Individual chat